 When dental implants are placed, they begin to fuse with your jawbone.
 You could experience some side effects like tenderness and swelling during the dental implant procedure.
 However, the recovery period of dental implants isn’t exactly painless.
 Knowing what to expect during recovery time and how to speed up your recovery will make the process go by faster.
 Here is what you need to know about recovery from dental implants:

 • During recovery time, it’s important that you avoid eating hard or crunchy foods.
 This is so the implants have time to fuse with your jawbone.
 For a few days, you may need to eat a soft diet

 • When speaking, it’s important that you avoid whistling or opening your mouth too widely

 • Your dentist will give you specific instructions on what to do during dental implant recovery.
 In general, you can expect swelling and some level of discomfort.
 You should continue taking pain medication, if you were given some, for about a week

-• For the first few days after the procedure, your face will be swollen and you can expect to have some bruising around your jawline
+• For the first few days after the procedure, your face will be swollen, and you can expect to have some bruising around your jawline

-• During dental implant recovery time, it’s important that you are careful brushing your teeth or using dental floss.
+• During the dental implant recovery time, it’s important that you are careful brushing your teeth or using dental floss.
 Your dentist will tell you when you can start brushing your teeth normally

 • When the stitches are removed, your smile may be uneven or lopsided.
 This is temporary and should go away by itself within a few days